UBC-MDS/safe_vancity/doc/reflection-milestone2.md

-## Milestone 2 Reflection: Foundation Shades Across the Globe
+## Milestone 2 Reflection: Safe Vancity Dashboard App

 ### 1. What we have implemented